slamgLuke/FacesInTheWild/README.md

 - Diff (0)

 ## 🛠️ Feature Extraction
-We utilized the CNN block to extract features using AlexNet, ResNet-50, ResNet-152 pretrained on Imagenet1k_v, and FaceNet (based on the Inception model) pretrained on VGGFace2 due to their superior accuracy and the hardware constraints preventing us from retraining the majority of FaceNet.
+We utilized the CNN block to extract features using AlexNet, ResNet-50, ResNet-152 pretraineds on Imagenet1k_v1, and FaceNet (based on the Inception model) pretrained on VGGFace2 due to their superior accuracy and the hardware constraints preventing us from retraining the majority of FaceNet.

 ## 🧠 Network Architectures